 How to housebreak a puppy when you have to work — prep time

-First things first, if you don’t know how old your puppy is (as is the case with most rescue dogs), then ask the vet to give you a ballpark estimate.
-This information is necessary if you want to know for how long the puppy can “hold it in.”
+First, if you don’t know how old your puppy is (as with most rescue dogs), ask the vet to give you a ballpark estimate.
+This information is necessary if you want to know how long the puppy can “hold it in.”

-Usually, you won’t go wrong if you use the equation most dog owners rely on: just take the puppy’s age in months and add 1 to it.
-For instance, if the pup is four months old, it will be able to hold it in for five hours.
+Usually, you won’t go wrong if you use the equation most dog owners rely on: take the puppy’s age in months and add 1 to it.
+For instance, if the pup is four months old, it can hold in for five hours.

-However, even if this equation were true for all dogs, there are things we just cannot control.
-One day, the puppy will be terribly thirsty, so it will have to pee more than usual.
-Similarly, it may feel ravenous all of a sudden (after all, it is a growing dog), so it may need to poop more than a couple of times.
+However, even if this equation were true for all dogs, there are things we cannot control.
+One day, the puppy will be thirsty and have to pee more than usual.
+Similarly, it may feel ravenous suddenly (after all, it is a growing dog), so it may need to poop more than a couple of times.

 The moral of the story is — if you want to stay on the safe side, assume that the puppy cannot hold it in for too long.
-Of course, physically, it’s perfectly able to wait for a while.
+Of course, physically, it can wait for a while.
 Nevertheless, given its tiny bladder and lack of potty-training knowledge — it doesn’t know it should.
 Because of that, you need to set a suitable routine.

 How to housebreak a puppy when you work.
 Creating a routine

-One of the most critical aspects of housebreaking a puppy is creating a routine.
-Dogs love being on a set schedule, as that gives their lives more structure.
-In essence, they like knowing when they will eat, play, sleep, etc. Of course, some might love eating more than sleeping and vice versa, but in the end, they don’t mind living on a schedule.
+Creating a routine is one of the most critical aspects of housebreaking a puppy.
+Dogs love being on a set schedule, which gives their lives more structure.
+Essentially, they like knowing when they will eat, play, sleep, etc. Of course, some might love eating more than sleeping and vice versa, but in the end, they don’t mind living on a schedule.

 The problem is — you also have a strict schedule to live by.
 If you work from 9 to 5, there’s no way you can suddenly start working from 10 AM because of the dog.
-Therefore, you have to creatine a routine for the dog that plays well with your own plans.
+Therefore, you must create a routine for the dog that plays well with your plans.

 How comprehensively does the routine have to be?

 The routine doesn’t have to be something complicated that would require five dog sitters and two bags of treats.
-Essentially, you just have to pay attention to your dog’s natural rhythm.
+You have to pay attention to your dog’s natural rhythm.

-The easiest routine to follow is the one that is the most natural — and that supports our own rhythm.
+The most effortless routine to follow is the one that is the most natural — and that supports our rhythm.
 Given that most people have to go to the bathroom in the morning, assume the dog will have to go too.
-So, work on going outside in the garden (or the curb) immediately after the pooch wakes up.
+So, work on going outside in the garden (or the curb) immediately after the puppy wakes up.

 The same goes for when it has been playing for a while or has just eaten.
-If the dog has three meals a day, it will have to go potty at least three times.
+If the dog has three meals daily, it must go potty at least three times.
 Similarly, after each play session, it will want to go — so make sure you find a nice spot for it to relieve itself.

 What should you do while you’re at work?